Predef

 - x

-the value of type
+- the value of type - Ato be returned.

 - Returns

-the value
+- the value - x.

-Summon an implicit value of type T
+Summon an implicit value of type T.

-.
-Usually, the argument is not passed explicitly.
+Summon an implicit value of type T. Usually, the argument is not passed explicitly.

 - Type Params